mlflow/mlflow-website/website/blog/2024-03-18-deep-learning-part-2/index.md

 ![](finetune_with_MLflow.png)

-Using MLflow while fine tuning ML model in Databricks
+Using MLflow while fine tuning a DL model in Databricks

 # The Importance of Logging